mabel-dev/korolev/README.md

 ## Context

+Disparate data systems.

+Thought-power and work-force from the various systems aligned to achieve common goals will result in better outcomes than either by themselves.

+Flaws with the approaches of each existing system provides an opportunity to build a better system.

+It should be made clear early that this may exist as parallel systems utilizing common tools and approaches with local embelishments to provide either technical separation or offer unique service offerings within an ecosystem, and this design does not force a single 'platform', rather a single stack with unification points.

 ## Design Goals

+The design of a data platform.

 - **Encourage Sharing**: Data is valuable when it can be analyzed and shared.
 - **Engineer Satisfaction**: Motivated engineers deliver better customer outcomes.
 Optimize for their experience.